telerik/kendo-ui-core/docs/controls/editors/editor/overview.md

 ### Inline Mode

 If you initialize the Editor from a `<div>`, it assumes its inline mode.
-The originating element is made contenteditable and is used by the widget to return its value.
+The originating element is made content-editable and is used by the widget to return its value.

+> **Important**
+>
-> While it is possible to initialize an inline Editor from a non-div element (`p`, `h1`, etc), we strongly recommend `<div>`s.
-Table elements cannot be used for inline Editor creation, due to IE browser limitation.
+> While it is possible to initialize an inline Editor from a non-`div` element, such as `p`, `h1`, and others, it is strongly recommended that you use the `<div>`.
+Table elements cannot be used for creating an inline Editor because of Internet Explorer browser limitations.

 The inline Editor is not able to post its value and [this is something you must take care of](/web/editor/troubleshoot/troubleshooting).
 The Editor tools are only visible when the widget is focused.
 The Editor's content resides on the main web page, so the page styling can influence the editable content.